 You can literally look comfortable as you lounge back and pedal which actually provides a relaxing sensation.

 You can even watch TV or your favorite movie while working out.

-With a recumbent bike, an average-sized person of 150 pounds is capable of losing around 462 calories on moderate intensity per hour plus 90 calories more on higher intensity.
+With a recumbent bike, an average-sized person of 150 pounds is capable of losing around 462 calories on moderate-intensity per hour plus 90 calories more on a higher intensity.